molmod/yaff/doc/howto.rst

 -----------------------------

-A ``System`` instance in Yaff contains all the physical properties of a molecular system plus some extra information that is needed to define a force field.
+A ``System`` instance in Yaff contains all the physical properties of a molecular system plus some extra information that is usfule to define a force field.
+Most properties are optional.

 **Basic physical properties:**